Purchase Requisition vs. Purchase Order: Differences and Similarities

 What is a Purchase Order?

-Purchase orders or POs are the financial documents issued to vendors when buying a product or service.
-A PO typically includes details on the quantity required, pricing, and shipping or delivery data.
+Purchase orders, or POs, are financial documents issued to vendors when buying a product or service.
+A PO typically includes details on the quantity required, pricing, and shipping or delivery date.
 All of this information can be taken from the preexisting purchase requisition.
 The document is then sent to the vendor, starting the purchase process on their end.
 At this point, it becomes legally binding.

 Anytime someone in your company desires a purchase to be made, they will go through the approval process: